dahinir/backsync/README.md

 backsync
 ========

 A *minimalistic* library for integrating Backbone models with different data stores.
-Mongodb and Memory already included.
+Mongodb, Couchdb and Memory already included.

 # Installation